Final Programme

 08.00-13.00 Registration and welcome

-08.30-10.00 Session 9: New diagnostic approaches
+08.30-11.00 Session 9: New diagnostic approaches and therapeutic innovations

 10.00-10.30 Coffee break and Networking

-12.00-13.00 Closing remarks, networking and packed lunch
+12.00-13.00 Closing remarks, Networking and Packed lunch

 If you have questions, please do not hesitate to contact us: 8th@eac-2026.com